0l0r1n/messagebird-apex/README.md

 This library current supports:

-- Message API
+- SMS Message
-- Voice Message API
+- Voice Message
-- Balance API
+- Balance
-- HLR API
+- HLR

 MessageBird has an awesome API, here are a few examples of what you can do: